ovoid-ovvie/gm-liftkit/README.md

 multimean(array_a, array_b)      // multiple arrays
 ```

 GML's native functions like `max`, `min`, and `mean` are variadic only and don't accept arrays.
-GMLiftKit bridges this gap consistently across the entire math module.
+GMLiftKit bridges this gap.